 Ingredients

-Five baking ingredients for Bread Pudding on a white tile background: heavy cream, vanilla extract, white sugar, brown sugar, and butter cubes, each displayed in separate bowls or measuring spoons.
+Five baking ingredients for this recipe: heavy cream, vanilla extract, white sugar, brown sugar, and butter cubes.

 • Stale French Bread – You can substitute Brioche Bread or Challah in this recipe if desired.
 We have even made leftover Cinnamon French Toast